TOP TEN TIPS FOR SUCCESSFUL BLUEBIRDING

 DO NOT INSTALL NEST BOXES IF YOU CANNOT MAKE THIS COMMITMENT

 Select habitat in an open area, at least 300 feet from brush.
-Place the nest box in short or mowed grass with nearby perching sites: overhead wires, pastures fencing, or a standing dead tree.
+Place the nest box in short or mowed grass with nearby perching sites: overhead wires, pasture fencing, or a standing dead tree.
 Bluebirds prefer high ground rather than wetland areas.

-The Right Nest Boxes
+3) The Right Nest Boxes

 Select a durable, waterproof nest box.
 The ideal size for a round entrance hole is 1-9/16 inch.
 The box must be easy to open for regular checking and cleaning.
 The Bluebird Recovery Program of Minnesota (BBRP), recommended boxes include the Gilbertson PVC, Gilwood, and the Peterson.
 All boxes should be installed with proper mounting.